AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-dotnet-sqldatabase.md

 ### Use the new property

-make some changes in your code to use the `Done` property.
+Make some changes in your code to use the `Done` property.
 For simplicity in this tutorial, you're only going to change the `Index` and `Create` views to see the property in action.

 Open _Controllers\TodosController.cs_.